HughP/dnj-corpus/README.md

 That said, a letter list should be possible, and relevant to this section, though any ordering presented here would only be for piratical reasons, and is not intended to be prescriptive.
 In this presentation I present diacritics as a component of the letters on which they occur.
 I do this because the diacritics themselves do not have a consistent meaning in the orthography.
 I do not list every functional unit, only the letters from which functional units can be created.
 This is true for vowels, tone patterns, and double articulated consonants.
 Based on the letters presented in the 1994 primer the following letters would need to be in an alphabet.
 This list includes 36 letters; 32 with casing pairs for a total of 68 alphabetic graphemes.
+A list of functional units will be presented in a separate section.

 ```
 ꞊